Turner Place at Lavery Hall

 Origami (second floor)

 A Japanese steak house experience, with sushi bar, 10–person grill–top tables and a chef preparing food to order with style.
 For Friday night reservations, please call 540-231-5948.

 Soup Garden (second floor)

-Offering a rotation of three gourmet soups and custom made–to–order tossed salads with a choice of four salad green blends and a wide selection of dressings and toppings, including hot chicken, steak, and shrimp.
+Offering a rotation of gourmet soups and custom made–to–order tossed salads with a choice of four salad green blends and a wide selection of dressings and toppings, including hot chicken, steak, and shrimp.

 Dolci e Caffè (second floor)

 A European-style café resembling an open–air market and offering a large menu of grab–and–go selections, self–serve coffee and bakery, and espresso drinks.
-Dolci e Caffè will also offer authentic gelato made on site, with a toppings bar.
-At the crepe station, crepes will be made to order and will include a daily flambé selection for a truly European experience.
+Dolci e Caffè also serves authentic gelato made on site, with a toppings bar.
+At the crepe station, crepes are made to order and include a daily flambé selection for a truly European experience.

 Bruegger´s Bagels (second floor)

 A national chain offering coffee, salads, and, of course, bagels and bagel sandwiches.
-All bagels will be boiled and baked on site in a display kitchen.
-Bruegger´s will also include a walk-up service window accessible from the Turner Place patio, a unique feature for a college campus.
+All bagels are boiled and baked on site in a display kitchen.
+Bruegger´s also includes a walk-up service window accessible from the Turner Place patio, a unique feature for a college campus.

 Shultz Hall traditionally provided a large dining center for the corps of cadets' formation meals.
 With Shultz Hall undergoing renovations to become the new Center for the Arts, the corps needed another space to conduct formation meals, a key element to their training program.
-Turner Place will provide the space and dining necessities that the corps of cadets needs to prepare students for military leadership in a 256–seat community room.
-Located on the first floor of Turner Place the community room will be the regimental dining room for the corps of cadets formation dinners and will be open to the general public when not in use by the corps.
+Turner Place provides the space and dining necessities that the corps of cadets needs to prepare students for military leadership in a 256–seat community room.
+Located on the first floor of Turner Place, the community room is now the regimental dining room for the corps of cadets formation dinners and is open to the general public when not in use by the corps.

 The Virginia Tech Corps of Cadets has produced outstanding leaders for the Commonwealth and the nation, and the organization has been an essential part of the university since its founding in 1872.